MikeAvgeros/fitz-composer/README.md

     -   #### Typography
         -   The Lato is the primary font for headings and Roboto the secondary font for paragraphs with Sans Serif as the fallback font in case they aren't being imported into the site correctly.
+        -   I am using fluid font sizes that grow together with the viewport width.
+This is achieved using the viewport width unit (vw).

     -   #### Layout
         -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier navigation.